Zeleo/recurrence-expression/README.md

 easy to separate this project out from the parts that interfaces with Quartz.

 We admit we aren't the absolute expert on recurrence patterns.
-But as far as we know, there are two main exemplars in computer software for specifying recurrence patterns:
+But we are aware of two main exemplars in computer software for specifying recurrence patterns:

 1. [Crontab for Cron](http://crontab.org)
 2. [RecurrencePattern in Microsoft Outlook Calendar](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.outlook.recurrencepattern(v=office.15).aspx).

+Most scheduling software tools and libraries either use a variant of cron expression or follow a similar approach to Outlook recurrence pattern.

-Both Cron and Outlook have a lot of happy users.
-And each of them individually cover most recurrence patterns we want to express.
+To be sure, both Cron and Outlook have a lot of happy users.
+Each of them individually cover most recurrence patterns we want to express.

 There are, however, some edge case patterns neither Cron or Outlook can express.
 Also, there are some patterns that can be expressed in